barryclark/jekyll-now/_posts/2016-08-10-Open-Source-Eloqua-App-Service.md

 I built also some Docker scripts to have the app containerized and made everything opened source.

-On Github you can find the Server, the docker containers and a Readme file which explains everything we learned from building this App.
+[On Github][github] you can find the Server, the docker containers and a Readme file which explains everything we learned from building this App.

 Enjoy! and Happy cloning!